scannerlicker/ReLeland/README.md

 The font is named after [Leland Smith](https://en.wikipedia.org/wiki/Leland_Smith), creator of the [SCORE](https://en.wikipedia.org/wiki/SCORE_(software)) music notation software.

 You can find MuseScore's repository for Leland [here](https://github.com/MuseScoreFonts/Leland), from where this repository is forked.

+## Notes
+This project is being executed on top of Leland.
+This means that glyphs that haven't been worked on keep the original drawing.

+You can find the changelong [here](changelog.md), in order to track what has been worked on.